Boston Family Immigration Lawyers

 U.S. Residency for relatives of U.S. citizens

-- Residency for spouse of U.S. citizen: 6-12 months processing time (however, work permit and travel authorization is granted within 60 – 90 days from filing of the applications if eligible for adjustment of status);
+- Residency for spouse of U.S. citizen: 6-23 months processing time (however, work permit and travel authorization is granted within 6-12 months from filing of the applications if eligible for adjustment of status in the U.S.);

-- U.S. Green Card / Residency for parent of U.S. Citizen: 8-12 months processing time (however, work permit and travel authorization is granted within 60 – 90 days from filing of the applications if eligible for adjustment of status);
+- U.S. Green Card / Residency for parent of U.S. Citizen: 12-24 months processing time (however, work permit and travel authorization is granted within 6-12 months from filing of the applications if eligible for adjustment of status in the U.S.);

-- Green Card for unmarried children of U.S. citizens under 21 years of age (including step children): 6-12 months processing time (however, work permit and travel authorization is granted within 60 – 90 days from filing for work authorization if eligible for adjustment of status).
+- Green Card for unmarried children of U.S. citizens under 21 years of age (including step children): 12-24 months processing time (however, work permit and travel authorization is granted within 6-12 months from filing for work authorization if eligible for adjustment of status in the U.S.).
 Children under 18 years old at the time the Legal Permanent Resident status is granted may be eligible for automatic U.S. citizenship.

-- U.S. Residency / Green Card for children over 21 years of age of U.S. citizens (including step children): 2-3 years processing time and an additional “waiting” period as noted in the U.S. Visa Bulletin (generally 7-8 years from date petition is filed)
+- U.S. Residency / Green Card for children over 21 years of age of U.S. citizens (including step children): 2.5-5.5 years processing time for I-130 petition and an additional “waiting” period to apply for the Green Card as noted in the U.S. Visa Bulletin (generally 8-10 years from the date the I-130 petition is filed

-- U.S. Residency / Green Card for married children of U.S. citizens (including step children): 2-4 years processing time and an additional “waiting” period as noted in the U.S. Visa Bulletin (generally 10-12 years from date petition is filed)
+- U.S. Residency / Green Card for married children of U.S. citizens (including step children): 2.5-10 years processing time for I-130 petition and an additional “waiting” period to apply for the Green Card as noted in the U.S. Visa Bulletin (generally 12-15 years from the date the I-130 petition is filed)

-- U.S. Residency / Green Card for siblings (brothers and sisters) of U.S citizens: 3-6 years processing time and an additional “waiting” period as noted in the U.S. Visa Bulletin (generally 12-14 years from date petition is filed)
+- U.S. Residency / Green Card for siblings (brothers and sisters) of U.S citizens: 2.5-12 years processing time for the I-130 petition and an additional “waiting” period to apply for the Green Card as noted in the U.S. Visa Bulletin (generally 16 years from the date the I-130 petition is filed)

 Residency (Green Card) for Relatives of U.S. Legal Permanent Residents

-U.S. Legal Permanent Residents may file family based immigration petitions on behalf of the following family members: (the wait times are for applications filed in US, Consular Processes may require additional waiting time and procedures):
+U.S. Legal Permanent Residents may file family based residency immigration petitions on behalf of the following family members:

-- U.S. Residency / Green Card for unmarried child of U.S. resident under 21 (including step children):6-12 months processing time and 2 year “wait” time.
+- U.S. Residency / Green Card for unmarried child of U.S. resident under 21 (including step children):

-- Green Card / U.S. Residency unmarried child of U.S. resident over 21 (including step children): 1-3 years processing time and 8-9 years “wait” time.
+- Green Card / U.S. Residency unmarried child of U.S. resident over 21 (including step children): 2.5-5.5 years processing time for the I-130 and 8-9 years “wait” time, to apply for the residency according to the March 2023 Visa Bulletin

-**The estimated wait times are based on our experience and the U.S. Visa Bulletin.
-They are subject to change depending on the location and volume of cases handled by a particular U.S. Immigration Service center.
+**The estimated wait times are based on the dates published on the USCIS Processing Times page which are subject to change depending on the location and volume of cases handled by a particular U.S. Immigration Service center, and the March 2023 U.S. Visa Bulletin.
 U.S. Residency/Green Card Petitions for immigrants from certain countries, i.e. China, India, Mexico and the Philippines generally take longer than the estimated times above (see Visa Bulletin for those estimates).
-A family immigration lawyer in our firm can help you to determine if your family is eligible to apply for the U.S. Green Card.
+Our family immigration lawyers can help you to determine if you are eligible to apply for a U.S. Green Card for a family member and how long you can expect it to take.
+Call our office to schedule a consultation today at: 617-303-2600 (ext.0) or request one online.

 What is the duration of a family U.S. Residency / Green Card?